Exploring the limits of no backward in time signalling: No backwards in time signalling

 Coming now to the differences, there are two `extremal' cases, which reflect our knowledge about the relative timing between Alice and Bob's laboratories:

+\begin{itemize} \item \textbf{Definite relative timing}: In one case we have full knowledge about the relative timings between the laboratories.
+A particularly interesting situation is when Alice's and Bob's actions happen in parallel -- i.e. such that it is impossible that the same system passes through Alice's and Bob's labs, since there is not enough time for a system to travel from Alice's lab to Bob's lab, or vice versa \footnote{Note that this possibility arises both in a relativistic setting, where the system cannot travel faster than the speed of light, or in a nonrelativistic setting (with infinite speed propagation of the system) as long as the two experiments overlap in time.}.
+Hence the probability of Alice's outcome cannot depend on either $x$ or $y$ and so \beq p_A(a|x,y)=p_A(a). \eeq Similarly, for Bob we have \beq p_B(b|x,y)=p_B(b). \eeq

+Another interesting situation in this case is when one experiment, say Alice's, comes before Bob's, i.e. such that there is time for the system to pass from Alice to Bob, but not from Bob to Alice.
+Here the NBTS conditions are

+as the state of Bob's system may now depend on Alice's input $x$ but the state of Alice's system cannot depend on $y$.

-\begin{itemize} \item In one case, which is in some sense `minimal', we have no knowledge whatsoever about the relative timings of Alice and Bob.
+\item \textbf{Indefinite relative timing}: In the other case we have no knowledge whatsoever about the relative timings of Alice and Bob.
 It could be the case that the timing is well defined, but is unknown by Alice and Bob, or it varies from one run of the experiment to the next, or that the timing is undefined even in principle.
-The later possibility may be very important, being relevant for situations such as quantum gravity, where a global time might not even exist.
+The latter possibility may be very important, being relevant for situations such as quantum gravity, where a global time might not even exist.

-In this case it is possible the system that enters Alice's laboratory previously passed through Bob's laboratory.
-In this case Alice's measurement result $a$ could depend on $y$, since the system could have been transformed according to $y$ in the past.
-In other words, since Bob could have influenced Alice's system, $p_A(a|y)$ could actually depend on $y$.
-Similarly, it is also possible that the system that enters Bob's lab could have previously passed through Alice's lab, his probability may depend on Alice's input, i.e. $p_B(b|x)$ could depend on $x$.
-Hence in this situation the NBTS conditions are just the basic equations \eqref{eq:NBTSA} and \eqref{eq:NBTSB} which describe that locally, in each lab, the probabilities cannot depend on the actions performed in that lab at a later time; no supplementary constraints apart from these basic ones apply.
+In this case it is possible that the system that enters Alice's laboratory previously passed through Bob's laboratory.
+Thus Alice's measurement result $a$ could depend on $y$, since the system could have been transformed according to $y$ in the past.
+In other words, since Bob could have affected Alice's system, $p_A(a|y)$ could actually depend on $y$.
+Similarly, since it is also possible that the system that enters Bob's lab could have previously passed through Alice's lab, his probability may depend on Alice's input, i.e. $p_B(b|x)$ could depend on $x$.
+Hence in this situation the NBTS conditions are just the basic equations \eqref{eq:NBTSA} and \eqref{eq:NBTSB} which describe that locally, in each lab, the probabilities cannot depend on the inputs received into that lab at a later time; no supplementary constraints apply.
+The NBTS conditions here are therefore weaker than those in the previous case. \end{itemize} Beyond these two extremal cases one could consider intermediate cases, for example, where Alice and Bob know the probabilities of the different time orderings.